 Should I give my baby iron supplements?

-Until there is more data confirming the benefits and risks of iron supplements, parents are urged to talk with their child’s health care provider about supplements.
+Until there is more data confirming the benefits and risks of iron supplements, parents are urged to talk with their child’s healthcare provider about supplements.
 While it might seem prudent to supplement every child “just in case,” too much iron can lead to slower growth and developmental delays similar to those seen in iron-deficient children.
-Some studies also link too much iron with increased risk of infection.
+Some studies also link too much iron with an increased risk of infection.

 How do I make sure my baby gets enough iron in his diet?